joomla-x/joomla-pythagoras/docs/filesystem-meta.md

 The path mapper will be implemented as a decorator for League\Flysystem\Filesystem.

+## Tasks

+  - The Joomla! filesystem related classes must be refactored to use Flysystem under the hood.
+  - The path mapper must be implemented as a decorator for League\Flysystem\Filesystem.

 ## Consequences

-The Joomla! filesystem related classes must be refactored to use Flysystem under the hood.

 **3PD** MUST use the Joomla! filesystem classes to access files and directories.
 Otherwise, it cannot be guaranteed, that all paths will work after an update.